AriyanMLZM/cheat-sheet/reduxNote.md

 ```
 const dataAdapter = createEntityAdapter({
-  sortComparer: (a, b) => b.date.localeCompare(a.date)
+  sortComparer: (a, b) => b.date.localeCompare(a.date),
+  selectId: (record: RecordType) => record.id
 })
 ```

 we can declare the adaptor with a sorter to sort the data automatically.
+we can set the record type and declare the id prop that used in methods.

 ```
 const initialState = dataAdapter.getInitialState({